Northeastern Huskies: Men's soccer

-The Northeastern Men's Soccer team began at the University as a varsity sport in 1984 under the direction of Winston Smith.
+The Northeastern Men's Soccer team began at the university as a varsity sport in 1984 under the direction of Winston Smith.
 The team joined America East for the 1988 season and moved to the Colonial Athletic Association for the 2005 season.
 The team enjoyed their most successful season in 2012, winning the conference championship and moving on to the second round of the NCAA Championships.
-The team is currently coached by Chris Gbandhi.
+The team is currently coached by Jeremy Bonomo.

 Women's soccer

-The Northeastern Women's Soccer team began at the University as a varsity sport in 1996 under the direction of Julia Claudio and began competing in the America East Conference the following year.
+The Northeastern Women's Soccer team began at the university as a varsity sport in 1996 under the direction of Julia Claudio and began competing in the America East Conference the following year.
 The team joined the Colonial Athletic Association in 2005 and won the conference championship in 2008 before advancing to the second round of the NCAA tournament that same year.
 The team also won the CAA title and advanced to the NCAA tournament in both 2013 and 2014.
 The Huskies are currently coached by Tracey Leone.